jlrodriguezf/WhatsPwn/README.md

 This program has been tested on Android 5.0.2 Lollipop on an LG H818n.
 It works flawlessly on many other devices but I do not guarantee this program will work for you flawlessly.

-Do not hesitate in contacting me if you have any question o suggestion.
+###### This tool is for educational and android developing purposes only.
+This was made to test and expose android security flaws.
+###### Do not hesitate in contacting me if you have any question o suggestion.
 E-Mail: jlrodriguezfragoso@gmail.com

 ---